elliejeanclark/startup/notes.md

 You can use your own middleware, buildin middleware, and third party middleware by using NPM to install the package and then including the package in your javaScript with the `require` function.
 ### Error Handling Middleware
 You can also add middleware for handling erros that occur.
 Error middleware looks similar to other middleware functions, but it takes an additional `err` parameter that contains the error. `function errorMiddlewareName(err, requ, res, next)`
+## Troubleshoot a 502 Status code
+IF you encounter a 502 status code that means that caddy cannot load your HTTP service.
+This happens when your code is missing files, crashes when it is running, or doesn't start correctly.
+In order to fix a 502 status code, you will need to ssh into your production environment and preform some troubleshooting.
+Below are some steps to get you started.
+### General Steps
+1. SSH into your production environment in a bash terminal using `ssh -i <path to your pem file> ubuntu@<your domain name>`
+2. Navigate to the affected service directory.
+3. List out the files inside your directory using ls.
+Check to see if all files that need to be there are present.
+4. check to see that your javascrip file containing the code to start your node server is named index.js (all lowercase)
+5. check to see thaty our file structure is correct, ie. public folder with frontend code inside, server files in project root directory etc.
+6. check to see if the port listed inside of index.js is correct for the service.
+Port 3000 for simon, port 4000 for your startup.
+If you had to edit any files while in your production environment furn `pm2 restart <service>` to restart your service and check your browser.
+### Additional Steps
+1. While still in your production envirionment and in the affected service directory, run `node index.js`
+2. If an error message appears in the terminal then read it carefully and fix the problem.
+If a node moduel is missiong, install the module and redeploy.
+3. If no error message appears then you can verify that the service is reachable from your browser.
+If that works then press ctrl c to stop the node server from running.
+This means that the problem is how PM2 is configured to run your service.
+Check to see what PM2 is running with the command `pm2 describe <service>` This should give you some indication of why PM2 is not starting your service correctly.
+## SOP and CORS
+The Same origin policy (SOP) only allows javascript to make requests to a domain if it is the same domain that the user is currently viewing.
+Cross origin resource sharing (CORS) allows the client (e.g. browser) to specify the origin of a request and then let the server respond with what origins are allowed.
+### Using Third party services.
+When you make requests to your own web services you are always on the same origin and so you will not violate the SOP.
+However if you want to make requests to a different domain than the one your web application is hosted on, then you need to make sure that domain allows requests as defined by the `Access-Control-Allow-Origin` header it returns.
+## Service Design
+### Model and sequence diagrams
+Stick to what the user thinks of your application as doing, not the actual programming behind the scenes.
+Leveraget eh fact that HTTP requests often fulfill the things that it sounds like it is going to do.
+### Endpoints
+A web service is usually divided up into multiple service endpoints.
+Each endpoint provides a single functional purpose.
+All of the criteria that you would apply to creating a well designed code functions also applies when exposing service endpoints.
+(Service endpoints are often called an Application Programming Interface (API))
+Things to think about
+- Grammatical: with HTTP everything is a resource.
+You act on the resource with an HTTP Verb
+- Readable: The resource you are referencing with an HTTP request should be clearly readable in the URL path.
+- Discoverable: As you expose resources that contain other resources you can provide the endpoints for the aggregated resources.
+This makes it so someone using your endpoints only needs to remember the top level endpoint, and then they can discover anything else.
+- Compatible: When you build your endpoints you want to make it so that you can add new functionality without breaking existing clients.
+Usually this means that the clients of your service endpoints should ignore anything that they don't understand.
+- Simple: Keeping your endpoints focused on the primary resources of your application helps to avoid the temptation to add endpoints that duplicate or create parallel access to primary resources.
+It is very helpful to write some simple class and sequence diagrams that outline your primary resources before you begin coding.
+- Documented: It is highly suggested that you create use and maintain documentation of your service endpoints.
+### RPC
+Remote Procedure Calls (RPC) expose service endpoints as simple function calls.
+When RPC is used over HTTP it usually just lewverages the POST HTTP verb.
+The actual verb and subject of the function call is represented by the function name.
+One advantage of RPC is that it maps directly to function calls that might exist within the server.
+This can also be a disadvantage as it directly exposes the inner workings of the service.
+### Rest
+Representational State Transfer (REST) attempts to take advantage of the foundational principles of HTTP.
+REST HTTP verbs always act upon a resource.
+Operations on a resource impact the state of the resource as it is transferred by a REST endpoint call.
+This allows for the caching functionality of HTTP to work optimally.
+### GraphQL
+GraphQL focuses on the manipulation of data instead of a function call or resource.
+The heart of GraphQL is a query that specifies the desired data and how it should be joined and filtered.
+Instead of making a call for getting a store, and then a bunch of calls for getting the store's orders and employees, GraphQL would send a single query that would request all of that information in one big JSON response.
+The server would examine the query, join the desired data, and then filter out anything that was not wanted.